echirchir/kenyapp/README.md

 kenyapp
 =======

-Kenyapp - Short for Kenya App, is a simple android application that helps people learn more about Kenya and eliminate all the assumptions flooding their minds.
+Kenyapp - Short for Kenya App(Not very intuitive obviously), is a simple android application that helps people learn more about Kenya and eliminate all the assumptions flooding their minds.

 Functionality: